shankaKgf/TDS-Bootcamp/Day-1.md

-[ ] I can open a Linux terminal and recognize the shell prompt (user@machine:~$) getting here is getting to base camp!
+[ ] I can open a Linux terminal and recognize the shell prompt (user@machine:~$) getting here is getting to base camp!!
 [x] I can run python --version, git --version, and uv --version without errors I can open VS Code connected to WSL/Linux using code .
  I know what ~ means and can navigate to my home directory using cd ~